-Jarred Miller begins his fifth season at the helm of the Asbury Eagles Men’s Tennis program and third on the women's side during the 2012-13 seasons.
+Jarred Miller begins his sixth season at the helm of the Asbury Eagles Men’s Tennis program and fourth on the women's side during the 2012-13 seasons.
 Miller, originally from Johannesburg, South Africa, has trained in academies in Moscow, Russia; Melbourne, Australia; London, England; and Florida.

 Asbury's 14-7 record marked the first time since 2003 that a men's team finished with 10 or more wins and only the third time in the program's 40-year history as Miller was named KIAC Coach of the Year.

 Miller became the third coach in three years when he took over the men's program in 2009.
 Since that time he has reshaped the roster and brought stability to the program.
 After posting a 3-13 record in his first year, Miller has guided the Eagles to records of 7-6 and 8-5 in his next two seasons.
 The program has won 22 matches combined in the last two seasons, more than any consecutive seasons in program history.